 Q: What is the Home Visit?

 A: When we get a referral for Full-Service respite, a Program Coordinator will call the family to schedule a Home Visit.
 The Home Visit has a three-fold purpose.
 First, we must meet the client.
 This helps us to get a better idea on how best to serve this client and which RCPs to match with the family.
 Second, we must inspect the house.
 We guarentee our RCPs a safe and clean working environment.
 Third, we go over their Home Visit packet.
 We have assembled a respite manual for the parent that explains all of our rules and regulations, what they can use respite for, what they can expect of their RCPs, and any other pertinent information.
 We also fill out all the necessary paperwork to start services.
-If you would like to attend and watch a Home Visit, please contact a Sue Wiggins, our Director of Services.
-She would be happy to help you.
+If you would like to attend and watch a Home Visit, please contact our Services department.
+A department member would be happy to help you.

 Self-Service (Employer of Record) Respite FAQ: